 Terms of Offer

 - Availability of Funds: All awards are made on condition that funds are available.
-In the event that the state or federal government reduces or eliminates funds, the Office of Financial Aid, Scholarships and Veterans Services will reduce and/or cancel your award.
+In the event that the state or federal government reduces or eliminates funds, the Office of Financial Aid and Scholarships Department will reduce and/or cancel your award.

 - Change in Information: You must immediately report any change in your name, address, or telephone number.
-It must be reported to Financial Aid AND to Admissions and Records in the DeRicco Student Services Building, FINANCIAL AID WINDOWS (Main Entrance Foyer).
-You also need to update your information with BankMobile https://bankmobilevibe.com
+It must be reported to Admissions and Records and also you will need to update your information with BankMobile https://bankmobilevibe.com

 - Late-Starting/Short-Term Classes will not be counted towards your enrollment status until the class actually starts.
 As a result, your disbursement may be reduced or delayed until the actual class begins.